 Cross is also the only of these action team films of 2010 that actually enters into fantasy.
 However, these elements seem half-baked and rather silly – crosses of invulnerability, bloodlines descended from the gods, the need for sacrifices to activate a staff of power, immortal villains seeking to bring about the end of the world so they can die.
 There is some vague mythological justification for this but the film freely mixes Ancient Egyptian, Judaic and Greek mythology without concern for incongruity (or quite possibly even having read up on any of the figures it throws in).
 These elements are displayed with little imagination – for all Brian Austin Green’s magic cross of the title, it gets to do surprisingly little in the film – and could have easily been stripped out as all that we have is at heart a routine action film.

 Patrick Durham (who also plays War, one of the members of the action team) makes his debut as director with the film.
 Unfortunately, for him, the film is operating on a B-budget and, although it tries hard, the action looks cheap and unprofessionally shot.
 The action scenes are okay, little to write home about, but more than anything feels like a group of wannabes, earnestly and enthusiastically trying to imitate their superiors.

 Patrick Durham is better known as a producer and has been responsible for a number of other low-budget films with the genre likes of Hoboken Hollow (2006), Tooth and Nail (2007), The Bleeding (2009), The Devil’s Dozen (2013), which he also directed, and The Wicked Within (2013).

-Patrick Durham and many of the cast later returned with a sequel Cross Wars (2017).
+Patrick Durham and many of the cast later returned with the sequels Cross Wars (2017) and Cross 3 (2019).